Frequently Asked Questions

 • We are not an employer nor do we offer jobs.
 We will show you how to look for a job and help you develop personal tools to keep it.

-• Yes!
+• YES!
 You may fill the application in the following link to become a volunteer with Edmonton's Food Bank:

 https://www.edmontonsfoodbank.com/volunteer

-• No, this is outside the scope of our work.
+• NO, this is outside the scope of our work.

 FAQs